jkariscodes/nairobi-busstops/README.md

    ```shell
    make migrate-dev
    ```
-   in the event [mywebgis models](onyeshamap/models.py) are altered, one can update migrations which generates the SQL commands for apps by running
+   in the event [mywebgis models](onyeshamap/models.py) are altered, one can update migrations which generate the SQL commands for apps by running
    ```shell
    make makemigrations-dev
    ```